SU-Bolides/course_ros2/README.md

 # course_ros2
-The official Sorbonne University ROS2 repository for the CoVaPsy course at ENS Paris-Saclay
+The official Sorbonne University ROS2 repository for the CoVaPsy course at ENS Paris-Saclay **When cloning this repository, please put it in the src folder of you workspace**

 - [course\_ros2](#course_ros2)
     - [General informations](#general-informations)